Complexity of distances: Theory of generalized analytic equivalence relations: Continuous orbit equivalence relations

-\subsection{Continuous orbit equivalence relations}
+\section{Continuous orbit equivalence relations}

 One of the main supplies of Borel and analytic equivalence relations comes from actions of Polish groups.
 Let $G$ be a Polish group and $X$ a Polish or standard Borel space.
 Suppose that $G$ acts on $X$ in a continuous or Borel way.
 The corresponding \emph{orbit equivalence relation} $E_G$ on $X$ is defined as $x E_G y$ if and only if $\exists g\in G\; (gx=y)$, where $x,y\in X$.
 The most important and most studied are the countable Borel equivalence relations.
 Nevertheless, there is now a rather developed theory also for actions of general (so typically not locally compact) Polish groups.
 See e.g. \cite{Hjo} for a reference.
 In particular, we highlight the fact that there is a universal orbit equivalence relation (see \cite[Theorem 5.1.9]{gao}, which can be, by the result of Gao and Kechris \cite{GaoKe}, realized as the canonical action of the isometry group of the Urysohn universal metric space $\mathbb{U}$ on the Effros-Borel space $F(\mathbb{U})$ (refer to \cite{ver} or \cite{gao} for information about the Urysohn space).
 Since then, several natural analytic equivalence relations have been proved to be bi-reducible with the universal orbit equivalence relations, including those that are not per se defined as orbit equivalences; see e.g. \cite{Sabok} and \cite{Zie}.
-It is one of the main open problems whether the equivalence relations given by pseudometrics considered in this paper are bi-reducible with the universal orbit equivalence relations.
-We discuss more about this problem in the last section.

-Here we try to demonstrate on examples that also non-discrete pseudometrics can be defined using actions of Polish groups.
-The definition is less natural though as it needs, besides the action of a group, some analytic metric on the given standard Borel space. \begin{defin} Let $G$ be a Polish group and let $X$ be a standard Borel $G$-space equipped with an analytic metric $d$ (or, more generally, an analytic pseudometric $d$), on which $G$ acts by isometries.
+Here we demonstrate on examples that also non-discrete pseudometrics can be defined using actions of Polish groups on standard Borel spaces equipped with an analytic pseudometric. \begin{defin} Let $G$ be a Polish group and let $X$ be a standard Borel $G$-space equipped with an analytic metric $d$ (or, more generally, an analytic pseudometric $d$), on which $G$ acts by isometries.
 We define an analytic pseudometric $\rho_{G,d}$ induced by the action of $G$ on $X$ as follows.
 For any $x,y\in X$ we set

 We call such pseudometrics \emph{orbit pseudometrics}.

 \end{defin} Clearly, $\rho_{G,d}$ is an analytic pseudometric.
 Indeed, fix any $r>0$.
 Then $\{(x,y)\in X^2\setsep \rho_{G,d}(x,y)<r\}=\{(x,y)\in X^2\setsep \exists g,h\; (g,h,x,y)\in D_r\}$, where $D_r=\{(g,h,x,y)\setsep d(gx,hy)<r\}$ is analytic as $d$ is analytic and the action is Borel.